cloudflare/cloudflare-docs-engine/src/content/learning/debugging.md

 ## Local testing with `wrangler dev`

-When you're developing your Workers application, `wrangler dev` can significantly reduce the time it takes to testing and debugging new features.
+When you’re developing your Workers application, `wrangler dev` can significantly reduce the time it takes to testing and debugging new features.
 It can help you get feedback quickly while iterating, by easily exposing logs on localhost, and allows you to experiment easily without deploying to production.

 To get started, run `wrangler dev` in your Workers project directory. `wrangler` will deploy your application to our preview service, and make it available for access on `localhost`: